 After more than two years of planning, the Georgia Institute of Technology, School of Civil and Environmental Engineering is currently conducting the Commute Atlanta Study.
 This study is sponsored by the Federal Highway Administration, Georgia Department of Transportation, and Georgia Tech.
 The Commute Atlanta study is collecting travel data to provide better information on where, when, and under what conditions people drive in Atlanta.

 GT STRUDL is one of the most widely used Structural Design & Analysis software programs for Architectural - Engineering - Construction (AEC), CAE/CAD, utilities, offshore, industrial, nuclear and civil works.
 GT STRUDL is a fully integrated general- purpose structural information processing system capable of supplying an engineer with accurate and complete technical data for design decision making.

 The Georgia Transportation Institute (GTI) is a consortium of Georgia universities active in transportation research and education.
-GTI is headquartered at the Georgia Institute of Technology and assists researchers at Georgia State University, the University of Georgia, Clark Atlanta University, Georgia Southern University, Southern Polytechnic State University, Albany State University, and Mercer University.
+GTI is headquartered at the Georgia Institute of Technology and assists researchers at Georgia State University, the University of Georgia, Georgia Southern University, Southern Polytechnic State University, Albany State University, and Mercer University.